henrybetts/EOSFramework/README.md

 ####Preprocessor Macros

 The EDSDK header files contain some outdated preprocessor macros.
-Go to the Build Settings of the target app, and add "__MACOS__" to the list of Preprocessor Macros.
+Go to the Build Settings of the target app, and add \__MACOS__ to the list of Preprocessor Macros.